Forricide/still-feel-alive/Chapter 13.md

 Memories of events not even an hour old rush back to her.
 She blocks them out, and finds it easy, like a relaxed form of meditation.

 A talk show host, back when she'd had time to watch television, had referred to the Endbringers as *god-beasts*.
-Looking at the Leviathan now, she found it difficult to agree.
+Looking at the Leviathan now, she finds it difficult to agree.
 Fast, powerful, elegant - but nothing more.
-A brutish thing, skin covered in lacerations, greedy eyes flitting back and forth like a wild animal.
-At home in the filth and muck of the under-city sewers.
+A brutish thing, skin covered in lacerations, greedy misshapen eyes glancing back and forth like a wild animal.
+At home in the filth and muck of the sewers beneath the city.

-It was disgusting.
+*Disgusting*.

+ Without another thought, she presses down her thumb.

+"That one did quite a lot of damage.
+Good work - you know, we never asked for your name?"
+Statement, phrased like a question.

+"We don't know her name, either.
+And she doesn't have a cape name, yet."

+"If she's still... coherent, we can try the one I pointed out to you previously."

+"Here, put this in your hand.
+The trigger is a little complicated, do you think you-"

+She examines the device, calm, breathing smoothly.

+*Breathing?* A weird thought.
+She hadn't considered it previously, but the air quality in this place is perfect.
+She wonders if she even needs to breathe, or if it's just instinct.

+The weight in her hand serves as a reminder of the current situation's urgency.
+Not something that she can bring herself to care about, at least not without great effort.
+But it matters to her newfound friends, so it's important to her.

+She presses down her thumb.

+This time, she's just far enough away to be able to meet Leviathan's eyes.

+Almost like looking in a mirror.